Program OverviewPrinter Friendly

-- The certificate that is earned will provide evidence of reflective practice, employment and continuing education opportunities.
+- The certificate that you earn will provide evidence of reflective practice, employment and continuing education opportunities.

 Upon completion of the Bridging to University Nursing – Flexible program, you will be able to:

-- Apply generic skills that will facilitate the practice of nursing, ongoing learning and self development, including effective communication and interpersonal skills
+- Apply general skills that will facilitate the practice of nursing, ongoing learning and self development, including effective communication and interpersonal skills.

 - Demonstrate scholarly writing.

 - Apply decision-making models that reflect critical thinking and self-reflection.